KalisettiRamyaSudha/LLM/README.md

 “Large” refers to both:
 the number of parameters (millions to billions), and the huge amount of text data used for training.
 The basic unit of a language model is token.
 A token can be a character, a word, or a part of a word (like -tion), depending on the model.

+There are two main types of language models: masked language models and autoregressive language models.

+**Masked language model**
+A masked language model is trained to predict missing tokens anywhere in a sequence, using the context from both before and after the missing tokens.
+Used for non generative tasks such as sentiment analysis, text classification and code debugging.

+**Autoregressive language model**
+An autoregressive language model is trained to predict the next token in a sequence, using only the preceding tokens.
+(Example : ChatGPT)

+Why do larger models need more data?
+Larger models have more capacity to learn, and, therefore, would need more training data to maximize their performance.
+You can train a large model on a small dataset too, but it’d be a waste of compute.
+You could have achieved similar or better results on this dataset with smaller models.

+**Foundation Models:**

+A foundation model is a large AI model, often a deep neural network, trained on massive, diverse datasets (like text, images).
+They Mark the transition from task-specific models to general-purpose models, to learn general patterns, making it adaptable for a wide range of specific tasks (like writing, coding, or translation) with minimal extra training, unlike traditional models built for single purposes.
+The word foundation signifies both the importance of these models in AI applications and the fact that they can be built upon for different needs.

+**AI engineering ** refers to the process of building applications on top of foundation models.

 **Transformer Architecture (Basics)**